-If a large number of Asset Store packages appear in the My Assets list, you can search for a specific Asset Store package by name or version number.
+If many Asset Store packages appear in the My Assets list, you can search for a specific Asset Store package by name or version number.

-While the Asset Store package downloads to your computer, a progress bar appears beside the Import button.
-A Cancel button replaces the Download button you clicked.
+While the Asset Store package downloads to your computer, a progress bar appears and the Cancel and Pause buttons replace the Download button you clicked.

 Click the Import button to import the selected Asset Store package.